SeppiaBrilla/University-notes/Machine learning/Clustering/K-means.md

-K-means is a [[Clustering]] tecnique that tries to find k clusters (with k as parameter) with an iterating tecnique.
+K-means is a [[Clustering]] technique that tries to find k clusters (with k as parameter) with an iterating technique.
 At first, the algorithm set the [[Centroid|centroids]] of the clusters at random.
 Then, at each iteration, each point finds his nearest center and each center finds the centroid of its points.
 Then, the centroid move in the center of its points.
 The distance is computed with a [[Similarity and dissimilarity|distance]] function.